clijockey/meetup-glasgow-devops/readme.md

 Let show how this could be integrated with CI/CD pipelines.
-I would prefer to have this automatically deployed, change something and commit to watch the pipeline kick-off
+I would prefer to have this automatically deployed, change something and commit to watch the pipeline kick-off Show it in a Cloud Build page and the output

 ## Telemetry/Log & Monitor